AlexFigar/alexfigar.github.io/content/posts/Sci Fi Crate Animation.md

   relative: false
 ---
 For a TAFE assignment I was tasked with creating a loot box animation for a hypothetical game.
 The assignment required me to create 1x loot box and 1x piece of rare loot and document the creative process through concept art, story boarding and blocking.
-Personally I'm not a fan of loot boxes in games but its only a hypothetical loot box in a hypothetical game.
 <!--more-->

 ## Concept Art